yamanidev/mohamedyamani.com/src/content/blog/how-to-deploy-nextjs-application-to-vps-using-nginx-and-pm2.md

 It took me an entire day to debug its configuration and understand what the directives are doing to get the reverse proxy working.
 What can I say, I am a masochist, so I enjoy this.

 I hope you benefited from it.

-## Stay in touch

-If you'd like to stay updated with my blog, reach out, or see what I am up to, you can find me on [Twitter](https://twitter.com/yamanidev).